Continuous Relaxations for the Traveling Salesman Problem: Dynamical systems approach

 \section{Dynamical systems approach}

 In this section, we construct a dynamical systems approach for computing optimal tours for the TSP.
 In particular, we use matrix differential equations defined on the manifold of orthogonal matrices.
-As mentioned in the previous section, solutions of the TSP can be represented as permutation matrices.
-Permutation matrices lie on the manifold of orthogonal matrices.
+As mentioned in previous sections, solutions of the TSP can be represented as permutation matrices.
+It is well known that permutation matrices lie on the manifold of orthogonal matrices.
 Our goal is to construct flows that minimize the TSP cost as they evolve.
-Note that gradient flow methods were first used by Brockett to compute eigenvalues and to solve linear programming or least squares matching problems~\cite{Bro89, Bro91} and later also for combinatorial optimization problems~\cite{Won95, ZP08, WY10}.
-We will formulate multiple cost functions for constructing gradient flows for the TSP.
+Note that gradient flow methods were first used by Brockett to compute eigenvalues and to solve linear programming or least squares matching problems~\cite{Bro89, Bro91}.
+This approach was subsequently also used for combinatorial optimization problems~\cite{WY10,Won95, ZP08}.
+We will now formulate multiple cost functions for constructing gradient flows for the TSP.
+In what follows, let us denote by ${\mathcal{O}_n = \left\{ P \in \R^{n \times n} \mid P^T P = I \right\} \supset \mathcal{P}_n }$ the set of all $ n \times n $ orthogonal matrices.
+In this section, we consider the following orthogonal relaxation of the combinatorial optimization problem~\eqref{eq:TSPCost}, Given that we will use the solution of the \emph{Procrustes problem} in both the dynamical systems approach and Lin-Kernighan heuristic, we start by defining the problem and its solution.